valdelmeglio/flaskAPIs/README.md

 curl -i 'http://localhost:5000/api/string/this%20is%20a%20string'
 ```
 where "this%20is%20a%20string" corresponds to the string 'this is a string'.
-Otherwise you can just open a web browser go to the corrisponding url:
+Otherwise you can just open a web browser and go to the corresponding url:

 ![My image](images/string_api.png)

 ![My image](images/sum_api.png)

-### Methods
+### Content
+The project consists in two simple methods for implement the APIs, an error handler, and a "capitalizer" method.

 ``` Python
 @app.route('/api/string/<string:api_string>', methods = ['GET'])
 def get_string(api_string):
 ```
-Passing the string "hi my name is valerio" it will return the following Json output:
+Passing it the string "hi my name is valerio" it will return the following Json output:
 ```
 HTTP/1.0 200 OK
 Content-Type: application/json